modons/LMR/docs/quick_recon.rst

     $ (lmr_py3) python LMR_lite.py

-T code will print out reconstruction progress in your terminal.
-As the reconstruction finishes you'll see ...
+The code will print out reconstruction progress in your terminal.
-After the reconstruction is finished you’ll see the total time elapsed and commands the code issues to move the finished reconstruction files to the archive directory.
+After the reconstruction is finished you’ll see the total time elapsed, a few plot windows will open up if you are running locally, and you'll see that a file of analyzed output will be saved in the source directory (analyses_1900_2000_1880_2000.npz).
 And that’s all for a simple reconstruction!
 For an in-depth description of configuring and running a reconstruction from start to finish please see :ref:`full_recon`.